Aurora Hunt Aurora Hunt

 Jökulsárlón Glacier Lagoon

 Located in the southeast.
-Reflections of the aurora dancing over floating blue icebergs create once-in-a-lifetime photos.
+Reflections of aurora over floating blue icebergs can create memorable photographs when roads and wind are safe.

 Vestrahorn (Stokksnes)